commons-teaching/SBL.20004.2022_group_A/report.md

 <img width="470" alt="gardeninB" src="https://user-images.githubusercontent.com/103575088/169078454-9ec3eef1-49fb-454e-8f9b-80d7cc589eac.png">

 Gardenin B has been found in Mentha x piperita, and it's a flavonoid lipid molecule (tetramethoxyflavone) being part of the phenolic compounds class.
-This compound is commonly found in mandarin orange, peppermint, sweet basil and other plants, making gardenin B  a potential biomarker for the consumption of these food products [^6].
-Gardenin B is also known to be able to induces cell death in human leukemia cells [^7].
+This compound is commonly found in mandarin, orange, peppermint, sweet basil and other plants, making gardenin B a potential biomarker for the consumption of these food products [^6].
+Gardenin B is also known to be able to induce cell death in human leukemia cells [^7].